adtork/Jeremy-Azure-lab/csr-vpn-to-azurevpngw-ikev2-nobgp/readme.md

-# Azure Networking Lab- IPSEC VPN (IKEv2) between Cisco CSR and Azure VPN Gateway- no BGP, no forced tunneling
+# Azure Networking Lab- IPSEC VPN (IKEv2) between Cisco CSR and Azure VPN Gateway with static routes

 This lab guide illustrates how to build a basic IPSEC VPN tunnel w/IKEv2 between a Cisco CSR and the Azure VPN gateway without BGP.
 This is for lab testing purposes only.
 All Azure configs are done in Azure CLI so you can change them as needed to match your environment.
 Note- the on prem CSR has a private IP on the outside interface since it's hosted in Azure.
 You can apply a public IP if needed.